datajoedata/NE_FUND/README.md

 Provided with federal resources, the FNE (Northeast Development Fund) finances long-term investments and, in addition, working capital or operational costs.
 It covers various sectors of the economy, such as agriculture, livestock, industry, agribusiness, tourism, trade, services, culture, infrastructure, among others.

-3- The data contains 9005088 rows x 10 columns
+3- The data contains 9005088 rows x 10 columns, and it's in PT/BR.
+I'll try to upload a translated dataset after finishing.